 What kinds of disability do we need to consider?

 Website accessibility goes beyond ensuring screenreaders can interpret your page.
 There are actually many categories of accessibility with many associated conditions.
-These conditions often need specialist hardware and software.
+These conditions often need special hardware and software.

 Colour vision deficiency leads to problems distinguishing shades of red, yellow, and green.
 In rare cases, some people have trouble with blues, greens and yellows.[Source: NHS]